apache/spark-website/developer-tools.md

 your pull request to change testing behavior.
 This includes:

 - `[test-maven]` - signals to test the pull request using maven
-- `[test-hadoop1.0]` - signals to test using Spark's Hadoop 1.0 profile (other options include Hadoop 2.0, 2.2, and 2.3)
+- `[test-hadoop2.7]` - signals to test using Spark's Hadoop 2.7 profile

 <h3>Organizing Imports</h3>